Cincinnati Radiation Experiments

-The Cincinnati Radiation Experiments were a series of total and partial body irradiation tests performed on at least 90 patients with advanced cancer at the Cincinnati General Hospital, now University of Cincinnati Hospital, from 1960-1971.
+The Cincinnati Radiation Experiments were a series of total and partial body irradiation tests performed on at least 90 patients with advanced cancer at the Cincinnati General Hospital, now University of Cincinnati Hospital, from 1960 to 1971.
 Led by radiologist Eugene L. Saenger, the experiments were funded in part by the Defense Atomic Support Agency within the Department of Defense to study how soldiers in nuclear war would be affected by large doses of radiation.
 The experiments were conducted without patient consent in the first five years of the study and with disputed levels of consent thereafter.
 The irradiated patients experienced nausea, vomiting, cognitive impairment, and death.
+Twenty one patients died within one month.
 The contract between the researchers and the DOD terminated in 1972 under pressure from Senator Edward Kennedy, marking the end of major human irradiation experimentation in the U.S. that began after World War II and continued throughout the Cold War Era.

-Although initially fading from public eye, the controversy resurfaced in 1993 and was soon investigated by President Bill Clinton’s Advisory Committee on Human Radiation Experiments.
+Although initially fading from public eye, the controversy resurfaced in 1993 and was soon investigated by President Bill Clinton's Advisory Committee on Human Radiation Experiments.
 In 1994, families of the patients filed a class-action lawsuit against the team of 15 researchers.
 Five years later, the University of Cincinnati settled the case for over $4 million.

-Experiments and Controversies
+Experiments and controversies

 Department of Defense funding

-On September 25, 1958, Saenger sent a grant proposal entitled “Metabolic Changes in Human following Total Body Radiation” to the Department of Defense, requesting $25,085 to analyze the amino-aciduria levels in the urine of total body irradiated patients.
-Although multiple military researchers, including the Director of the Division of Nuclear Medicine and Chemistry, wrote to the US Army Medical Research and Development Command that they doubted the practical value of Dr. Saenger's proposed study, the DOD approved the grant proposal due to its possibility of evaluating the combat effectiveness of soldiers in nuclear warfare.
+On September 25, 1958, Saenger sent a grant proposal entitled "Metabolic Changes in Human following Total Body Radiation" to the Department of Defense, requesting $25,085 to analyze the amino-aciduria levels in the urine of total body irradiated patients.
+Although multiple military researchers, including the Director of the Division of Nuclear Medicine and Chemistry, wrote to the US Army Medical Research and Development Command that they doubted the practical value of Saenger's proposed study, the DOD approved the grant proposal due to its possibility of evaluating the combat effectiveness of soldiers in nuclear warfare.
 The initial grant proposal evolved into an 11-year contract, in which the DOD provided a total of $671,482.79 in funds.
-Detailing the progress of the experiment were a series of 10 progress reports sent to the DOD from 1960-1972, the first five of which were entitled “Metabolic Changes in Humans Following Total Body Irradiation” and the last five “Radiation Effects in Man: Manifestations and Therapeutic Efforts.”
+Detailing the progress of the experiment were a series of 10 progress reports sent to the DOD from 1960 to 1972, the first five of which were entitled "Metabolic Changes in Humans Following Total Body Irradiation" and the last five "Radiation Effects in Man: Manifestations and Therapeutic Efforts."
 The irradiation experiments only began after the DOD funding was received, with the first known experiment occurring on May 24, 1960.

 There is controversy regarding how the DOD funds were allocated.
-Dr. Saenger maintained that while the DOD funds were used to buy irradiation equipment, run laboratory tests, and hire personnel, only University funds directly financed the patients' irradiation treatment.
-However, the Advisory Committee on Human Radiation Experiments held that without the DOD funds, Dr. Saenger could not have begun the irradiation tests.
+Saenger maintained that while the DOD funds were used to buy irradiation equipment, run laboratory tests, and hire personnel, only University funds directly financed the patients' irradiation treatment.
+However, the Advisory Committee on Human Radiation Experiments held that without the DOD funds, Saenger could not have begun the irradiation tests.